ChrstphrHll/npc_gen/students/Gorlas Vhoadan.md

 # Gorlas Vhoadan
 ---
 ### Description
-- Gnome Barbarian from Shadesburry Initiative
+- Gnome Barbarian from Aldercrown Empire
 - 2nd year Exploration student in Elkenval
-- long curly auburn hair that's plain, Pale Gray eyes, and Fair skin
+- long straight red hair that's braided, Pale Gray eyes, and Fair skin
 - Is Placid and Animated, and has Conformity as their ideal

 ### Organizations